uabrc/uabrc.github.io/docs/workflow_solutions/using_conda.md

 ![!Anaconda.org page showing package installation instructions](images/install_anaconda_package.png)

-- Using the Conda Search Command: You can use the `conda search <package_name>` command directly in your terminal to find packages.
+- Using the `conda` Search Command: You can use the `conda search <package_name>` command directly in your terminal to find packages.
 Replace `<package_name>` with the package you would like to search for.
 To do this on Cheaha, make sure to `module load Anaconda3` first, and follow the instructions to [activate](#activate-an-environment) an environment.
 Then do `conda search numpy`.
 You should get a long list of numpy packages.
 Review this output, but take note of the highlighted portions in the image.
 The section with a red selection shows the numpy versions that are available, The section with a blue selection shows the channel where each numpy version is stored.

 ![!Search output from using conda search in Terminal](images/channel_conda_search.png)